cvargas4/MouseVocalTrainer/README.md

 Please see the "Designs" folder for .stl files for 3D printed components (screen and Jetson Nano holder, and camera holder), and .ai files for laser cutting plans for the home cage set-up.

 ## AMVOC Set Up
 For the NVIDIA Jetson Nano, it's a bit tricky but it works out fairly well and all dependancies can be installed.
+We would also recommed ensuring that you use Python 3.7 as that is what was used to develop this system.
+Not all libraries play nice if your python3 is below or above (at the dat of writing this September, 2023).
 Installation and code execution is done through Terminal
 Note: The Jetson  Nano does not naitively have WiFi capabilities so you'll need an Ethernet connection or buy the WiFi adapter.
 1) Install AMVOC